 Double glazed timber/aluminium windows and French doors, and a highly insulated contemporary front door complete the building.

 The log walls are extremely well-insulated using 200mm thick Rockwool batts – all adding to the low energy requirements for the mobile home.
 The on site build team also paid careful attention to ensuring that the breather and vapour membranes were thoroughly taped in place, to ensure that everything was highly airtight.
 The MVHR maintains warm, fresh air throughout the building, circulating the warmth from hotter areas to cooler ones.

 We installed electric underfloor heating for him, even though this should only be needed in the very coolest months.
-The solar panels will provide much of the electricity required for heating hot water, and the battery will store any excess.
+In practice, even in the coldest weather in the winter of 2022 he only needed to have a couple of the heating zones switched on!
+And in the summer heatwaves, he was comfortably cool indoors.
+The solar panels provide much of the electricity required for heating hot water, and the battery stores any excess.

 Our team worked with him to select and design the kitchen and bathroom layouts, taking into account his request to have plenty of easily accessible storage in the kitchen.

-It doesn’t have to take ages to commission your log mobile home!
+It doesn’t have to take ages to construct and commission your log mobile home!
 We first spoke to Mr Richardson in mid 2021, by September he’d ordered the log kit.
-The main delivery arrived in mid-December, and his forever mobile home was ready to move in by late May 2022.
+The main delivery arrived in mid-December 2021, and his forever mobile home was ready to move in by late May 2022.